My device will not take a reading/PBM won’t turn on

 - Is the red charging light visible when the device is plugged in and turned on?

 If PBM does not turn on, attempt with a different power source and micro-USB - USB cable.
-If this does not resolve the issue, please share the device S/N and troubleshooting steps with firstname.lastname@example.org

-I am experiencing abnormal readings
+I am experiencing higher-than-expected readings

-A Luminometer that is in good working condition should produce a background reading of less than 20 RLUs.
+A Luminometer in good working condition should produce a background reading of less than 20 RLUs.
 A "blank" or "background" reading refers to the RLU produced when taking a reading of the luminometer chamber without processing a sample.

 Abnormal Readings Observations